-Energy recovery via RDF shredder in a power plant producing from refuse-derived fuels is prevalent in 1990.
+Energy recovery via RDF shredder machine in a power plant producing from refuse-derived fuels is prevalent in 1990.
 Tons of waste dormant in landfills are not reusable or recyclable but can be a great source of fuel because they contain a high caloric value.
-Similar to RDF shredder, TDF shredding and SRF shredding use two shaft shredders to downsize the waste.
+Similar to RDF shredder machine, TDF shredding and SRF shredding use two shaft shredders to downsize the waste.
+In the end, they are all convertible to energy by an alternative fuel production plant.

 As a conclusion, we can screen and sort RDF (refused-derived fuel) and SRF (solid recovered fuel) out from MSW (municipal solid waste).
 TDF is a specific waste mainly made of tires.